maplight/votersedge-voting-info/voting-info/states/ny/state-all-elections/en/my-rights-as-a-voter/what-are-my-rights.md

+---
+title: "What are my rights as a voter in the state of New York?"
+published: true
+weight: 2
+section: "my-rights-as-a-voter"
+priority: "minor"
+---

 **What are my rights as a voter in the state of New York?**

 You have the right to vote in a primary election if you are a registered voter and you are enrolled in the political party that is holding the primary.